Heal your voice, heal yourself!

 If we’re doers, in fight, flight or freeze, the body doesn’t rest and digest.
 Sit in the sensory: curiosity, exploration, and discovery, then watch what happens!
 We slow down our animal body and are able to take things in, digesting what we perceive.
 We become imaginative, creative, calm, and happy.
-Our voices move easily in this world.
+Our voices move easily.
 Our choices and emotions are more diverse.
-Our relationships are better
+Our communications and relationships are better.

 Look at what a voice does!

 It howls, self-soothes through words, talks down an aggressor, and brings beauty in through poetry.
 It journals and writes emails, blogs, and letters.
 It advocates and tells emotional stories.
 It expresses through the body when open voicing is threatening (symptoms and automatic soothing movements are safer).

 It empowers through engaging with education.
 It draws on literature, music, art, science, and creativity, psychological and spiritual thought in order to expand.
 Mantras provide lifelines.
 Metaphor is the language of the mind and soul.
 Direct language is for concrete things.

 Through the voice, we connect with others and make boundaries.
 If we are wise, we will develop an interpersonal style that is truly mutual, recognising both you and me as equal.